rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      The urge to actualise implementation and the desire to engage with the executive governance machinery, brings Govind to Samagra.
+      The urge to actualise implementation and the desire to engage with the executive governance machinery, brought him to Samagra.
 Currently, he is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/govind.jpg
     linkedInProfile: 'https://www.linkedin.com/in/govind-gupta-9559481b0/'